Skip to content

 May 21, 2021

-There is no doubt that social media has greatly impacted the way that we connect and communicate with one another.
-Social media platforms have become a source of news that people trust and consume regularly.
-Forbes found that more Americans are getting their news from platforms like Twitter and Facebook than traditional media, with Twitter serving as a regular news source for at least 15% of U.S. citizens
+There is no doubt that social media has substantially, perhaps even irreversibly, impacted the way that we connect and communicate with one another.
+Social media platforms have become a source of news that people consume regularly.
+But how often is that news factually correct?
+The proliferation of fake news on social media has created a concerning climate for news outlets and various other organizations as they strive to combat this rapidly increasing phenomenon.

 Table of Contents

-You might hear the words "fake news" floating around these days, which usually is a reference for the term "misinformation".
-This is defined as "false information that is spread, regardless of intent to mislead."
+Misinformation is defined as "false information that is spread, regardless of intent to mislead."
+(Dictionary.com)

 woman holding phone with fake news on screen

-If, for example, you receive a meeting invitation for 10AM but you mistakenly misread it as 10PM and tell your colleagues about the the misread time, you are, in effect, sharing misinformation.
-This may seem like a minor example, compared to what happens on social media, but the point being made here is that you shared misinformation by mistake and with no intention to do so.
+For example, if you receive a meeting invitation for 10AM but you mistakenly misread it as 10PM and tell your colleagues about the the misread time you are, in effect, sharing misinformation.
+This may seem like a minor example, compared to what happens on social media, but the point is that you shared misinformation by mistake and with no intention to do so.

 1. Clickbait

-Clickbait is a "a sensationalised headline that encourages you to click a link to an article, image, or video."
-From news stories and blog posts to videos and and interviews, clickbait is often packaged to attract as many clicks as possible or to go viral on social media.
+Clickbait is a "a sensationalized headline that encourages you to click a link to an article, image, or video."
+From news stories and blog posts to videos and interviews, clickbait is presented in such a way as to attract as many clicks as possible on social media.

 man hugging a wild lion for clickbait